Transfer Students & Transfer Credit

 - A copy of the catalog description for the course taken at the outside institution as well as a detailed syllabus for the subject.

-- Applications for transfer credit must be accompanied by copies of all of your problem sets and exams, showing your original work, from the course taken at another college or university.
+- In some cases, the transfer credit examiner will request copies of all major assignments (e.g. midterm exams), showing your original work, from the course taken at another college or university.

 Guidelines for Specific Chemistry Subjects